0xmme/fundec-ethporto/README.md

-# ETH Porto Bounty
+# FundEC - ETH Porto

-The goal of this bounty is to build a web3 project that uses LayerX dappKit and rocketKit frameworks.
+The goal of this project is to build a web3 project that uses LayerX dappKit and rocketKit frameworks.

-Themes:

-- NFT
-- DeFi
-- Infrastructure
-- Integrations
-- Education
-- Supply Chain
-- DeSci
-- Coomon Goods

-To Deliver your solution open a pull request on [Bepro App](https://app.bepro.network).

-*Note: You will need a metamask wallet to open a pull request and connect to Moonbeam Chain.
-BTW , if you need GLMR to transact on Moonbeam you can use a [Faucet](https://glmr.supply/)*

-If you need any help please contact our team hello@taikai.network

 Happy Hacking 🎯